 Lynn Rubenzer is a San Francisco-based artist exploring the social underpinnings of the urban landscape.
-Working primarily in oils, Lynn’s compositions often depict densely populated cities where closely packed houses rise and fall like swells in a sea of humanity, and lumbering eyes peer from windows and cracks in the buildings to remind us of the people residing therein.
-Inspired by the lyricism of architecture and shared sense of community, Lynn seeks to capture the convergence of structure and humanity with her unique balance of elegance and quirk.
+Working primarily as an oil painter, Lynn’s compositions depict densely populated cityscapes—many of which are loosely inspired by San Francisco—with hills and valleys that rise and fall like one great sea of humanity, and where pterodactyls fly by like angels from a cautionary tale while lumbering eyes peer from windows and cracks in the buildings reminding us of the people residing therein.

-Working mostly large-scale, Lynn’s process begins with a monochromatic under-painting where the composition takes shape like a ghost-ship emerging from the fog.
-It’s even-parts executing an idea vs. allowing the surprises that appear in the loose paint.
-Utilizing strong black outlines against an earth-tone palette, and shifting between brush and palette knife-applied paint, her intricate compositions pull together like a well-carved jigsaw puzzle.
-In these urban landscapes, Lynn aims to capture humanity as manifested in architecture—a visual metaphor for the inter-connectivity of urban life.
+Often working large-scale, Lynn’s process begins with a monochromatic under-painting where the composition takes shape much like a ghost-ship emerging from a thick bank of fog.
+It’s a dance between the pursuit of a composition and allowing for surprises that appear in the loose paint.
+Utilizing strong black outlines against a rich earth-tone palette, and shifting between brush and palette knife, her intricate compositions pull together like well-carved jigsaw puzzles.
+Buildings nuzzle and toggle, eventually rising up to a skyline that runs along the horizon like the jagged edge of an oyster shell.
+In these urban landscapes, Lynn aims to capture humanity as manifested in the city’s architecture—a visual metaphor for the inter-connectivity of urban life.

-In addition to painting, Lynn has created fantastical storefront window installations at 826 Valencia, a nationally recognized non-profit writing center in the Mission District [2008-2011], and has completed several commissioned public murals around San Francisco, including at The Midway Arts Complex and the Salesforce Transit Center .
+In addition to painting, Lynn has created fantastical storefront window installations at 826 Valencia, a nationally recognized non-profit writing center in the Mission District [2008-2011], and has completed several commissioned public murals around San Francisco, including on the ground level of the Salesforce Transit Center and front facade of The Midway Arts Complex .

-Awarded ‘Critic’s Choice/Best Of Bay’ by San Francisco Magazine for her portraits of San Francisco, Lynn has exhibited her work at Stanford University, San Francisco City Hall, art galleries and non-profits.
-For the past 10 years, Lynn has hosted a Window Art Show in a quaint storefront window on Valencia Street [between 19th & 20th] in San Francisco’s popular Mission District, where passersby can catch her latest work on steady rotation illuminated under spotlight all night.
+Awarded ‘Critic’s Choice/Best Of Bay’ by San Francisco Magazine for her portraits of San Francisco, Lynn has exhibited her work at art galleries, Stanford University, San Francisco City Hall and local haunts.
+For the past decade, Lynn has hosted a one-easel Art Show in a quaint storefront window on Valencia Street [between 19th & 20th] in San Francisco’s Mission District, where passersby can catch her latest work on steady rotation illuminated under spotlight all night.